ava-mc/bachelorproef2022/README.md

 Once all the preliminary steps are handled, we can start and stop the installation functionality.

 #### STEP 4: Start the node server
 We made sure that our installation is controlled via a node server that serves as a central control point.
 The node server handles the MIDI input, controlls the right output port for the MIDI signals to produce sounds.
 It communicates to the Arduino via serial communication to execute the right commands.
 And it provides a webSocket connection to 3 browsers that are used to show additional animations on the screen.
 It takes care of all the timing of the installation, the communication between all the parts.
-It also handles the screensaver functionality
+It also handles the screensaver functionality.

+If you do not have node installed yet on your device, make sure to download it from https://nodejs.org/en/download/.
+The version of node I worked with was v16.14.0 and v18.12.1.
+So if your version of node does not work, these 2 should normally always work.
+Normally, the package.json contains all the information of the downloaded packages, so these will be downloaded automatically when you download your node-modules in your folder via the 'npm install' command.
+However, should something go wrong, these are the npm packages that were used in this project:
+- express
+- http
+- socket.io
+- path
+- url
+- open
+- midi
+- fs

 There are 2 options to start the node server:
 1. Via the terminal: